Introduction of C# programming

-In the late 1990s, Windows programming using the Microsoft platform that fractured into a number of many other branches.
+In the late 1990s, Windows programming using the Microsoft platform that fractured into several many other branches.
 Most computer programmers were using Visual Basic (VB) language, C, or C++ language.
 Some C and C++ programmers were using the raw Win32 API, but some other programmers were using Microsoft Foundation Classes (MFC).
-Some others programmer had moved to the Component Object Model (COM).
-All these technologies had their own problems.
+Some other programmers had moved to the Component Object Model (COM).
+All these technologies had their problems.

-C# was developed by Anders Hejlsberg and his team during the development of .Net Framework and approved by European Computer Manufacturers Association (ECMA) and International Standards Organization (ISO).
+C# was developed by Anders Hejlsberg and his team during the development of the .Net Framework and approved by the European Computer Manufacturers Association (ECMA) and the International Standards Organization (ISO).

 The .NET Framework offers computer programmers considerable improvements over previous Windows programming environments.
-In 2002, Microsoft introduced the first version of the .NET Framework, which cover the all old problems and meet the goals for the next-generation systems.
-The .NET Framework is a much more consistent and object-oriented programming environment than other all MFC or COM programming technologies.
+In 2002, Microsoft introduced the first version of the .NET Framework, which covers all old problems and meets the goals for the next-generation systems.
+The .NET Framework is a much more consistent and object-oriented programming environment than all MFC or COM programming technologies.

-Security: In execution environment C# provide much more security than other all programming languages.
+Security: In the execution environment, C# provides much more security than other all programming languages.

 Multiple platforms: C# supported multiple platforms like server, desktop machines to PDAs and cell phones.